prysmaticlabs/documentation/website/docs/prysm-usage/parameters.md

 | `--p2p-local-ip` | The local ip address to listen for incoming data.
 | `--p2p-host-ip` |  The IP address advertised by libp2p.
 This may be used to advertise a public IP.
 | `--p2p-host-dns` | The DNS address advertised by libp2p.
 This may be used to advertise an external DNS.
-| `--p2p-max-peers` | The max number of p2p peers to maintain.
-Default: 30
 | `--p2p-whitelist` | The CIDR subnet for whitelisting peer connections.
 Example: 192.168.0.0/16 would whitelist connections to peers on your local network only.
 The default is to accept all connections.
 | `--p2p-encoding` | The encoding format of messages sent over the wire.
 The default is 0, which represents ssz.
 | `--force-clear-db` | Clear any previously stored data at the data directory.